Mountain Creek

 Mountain Creek contains 167 acres of land for skiing area, night skiing, snowboarding, and snowmaking activities.
-The resort also includes a snow tubing park, zip-lines, an alpine coaster, and a seasonal water park that operates from May to September.
+The mountain has 46 trails, 45 of which are lit for night skiing, and which is 100% covered by an automated snow-making system.
+The resort also includes a snow tubing park, zip-lines, an alpine coaster, a bike park, and a seasonal water park that operates from June to September.
+Mountain Creek has a total of 7 lifts and 2 magic carpets.

 Mountain Creek was owned and operated by Intrawest Resorts Holdings, Inc. until May 2010 when it was sold to neighboring Crystal Springs Resort.
 Crystal Springs then sold the property to a New Jersey family.
-On May 5, 2017, Mountain Creek filed for Chapter 11 bankruptcy protection.
-The resort emerged from bankruptcy in August 2019.
+In May 2017, Mountain Creek filed for Chapter 11 bankruptcy protection.
+The resort emerged from bankruptcy in August 2019, and current owners, Snow Partners, took over the mountain in November 2018.

 History

-1965–71: Great Gorge Resort
+1965–2000: Great Gorge Resort and Vernon Valley

-Great Gorge Resort was founded in McAfee, an unincorporated area of Vernon Township, in 1965 by three families (the Kurlanders, Fitzgeralds, and Bakers) who worked at the now-closed Snow Bowl Ski Resort in Milton, New Jersey.
+Great Gorge Resort was founded in McAfee, an unincorporated area of Vernon Township, in 1965 by Jack Kurlander and John Fitzgerald, who had worked at the now-closed Snow Bowl Ski Resort in Milton, New Jersey.
 Great Gorge was built on the former Fredericks farm.

 Mountain Creek's Bear and South Peaks were the original Great Gorge Resort, with the current South Base Ski Patrol building serving as the Base Lodge.
 The original lodge was designed by Alexander McIlvaine, who also designed the lodges at Stratton Mountain in Vermont and Squaw Valley in Olympic Valley, California.
-The World's Fair was held in Flushing, NY in 1964-1965.
-When the fair closed, the entire contents of the Swiss Pavilion were purchased and were transported to be incorporated into the new lodge at Great Gorge.
-Great Gorge was the first ski area in the United States to use a jet engine to power their snow making operation's air compressors.
-The jet engine was purchased from the Curtiss-Wright Company in Fairfield, New Jersey.
-The jet engine was located in a building in the parking lot across the street from the new lodge.
+After the conclusion of the 1964 New York World's Fair in New York City, the contents of the Swiss Pavilion were purchased and were transported to be incorporated into the new lodge at Great Gorge.
+In 1970, Great Gorge was the first ski area in the United States to use a jet engine to power their snow-making operations' air compressors.

 Skiers Donna Weinbrecht and Jamie Kurlander, who have been inducted into the Sussex County Sports Hall of Fame, skied at Great Gorge.

-During the late 1960s and early 1970s, the Great Gorge ski area hosted a summer zoo at the base of the mountain.
-The ski area also had a ski jump that was used all year long.
-In the off seasons, Sno-Mats were used on the trails as well as on the jump and landing area.
-In the winter, the ski jump was covered with snow.
-Grass skiing demonstrations were also held in the off seasons on the slopes.
-Ski races were also held on the Sno-Mats.
+Weinbrecht went on to win the 1992 Olympic gold medal in freestyle moguls and five world championships.

 The New York, Susquehanna and Western Railway operates tracks that abut the back of the Great Gorge South parking lot.
-For a time in the 1970s there was a seasonal train operated by the railroad which offered skiers a way to the slopes and then returned them home.
+For a time in the 1970s, there was a seasonal train operated by the railroad which offered skiers a way to the slopes and then returned them home.